protohaven/printed_materials/common-tools/disk_grinder.typ

 = Disk Grinder

 The disk grinder can quickly remove material from a metal workpiece.
+It uses a flat surface and so can grind workpieces to precise angles that are not possible on the bench grinders.

 == Notes